 - Optional: At trace add about 10 drops of tea tree oil & 15 drops lavender essential oil

 Instructions for making soap can be found in my post Soap Making 101.
-I also recommend my ebook: Cold Process Soap Basics & Recipes, for more in-depth information, details on coloring soaps naturally, how to read a calculator, 25 of my favorite palm-free recipes, and more!
+I also recommend my ebook: Natural Soap Making: Cold Process Basics & Recipes, for more in-depth information, details on coloring soaps naturally, how to read a calculator, 25 of my favorite palm-free recipes, and more!

 Do you enjoy making soap?
 Me too – let’s keep in touch!
 Sign up for my newsletter and get free monthly updates containing my latest soap recipes and herbal project ideas sent straight to your inbox.
 (No spam ever, unsubscribe at any time.)